Enter the Secret Realm

 Filmmakers use storyboards to plan movies.
 I painted this world and its characters before I wrote the Secret Realm Novels.

-Surrounded by tidal marshes, ancient trees, and shifting light, I began painting landscapes—and as I painted, the Secret Realm came to life.
+Surrounded by ancient trees and shifting light, I began painting landscapes—and as I painted, the Secret Realm came to life.
 I kept notes for the stories and characters as the world took shape on canvas.

 The novels followed.